Georgian Dream (political coalition): Georgian Dream supermajority (2016-2020)

 Following the election, inside the parliamentary majority "Georgian Dream – Conservatives", "Georgian Dream – Social Democrats", and "Georgian Dream – Greens" factions were established.
 Additionally, the Georgian Dream – Industrialists faction was established by Nozadze and five other Georgian Dream MPs.

 In April 2018, the Social Democrats announced their intention to run independently in the 2020 parliamentary election.
-In February 2019, the party announced that it was leaving the Georgian Dream majority, with its leader Gia Jorjoliani citing disagreements on economic, agricultural, and pension matters.
-At the same time, Jorjoliani made it clear that they would be willing to cooperate with all parties, except for the United National Movement and European Georgia.
-The disassociation with the Georgian Dream party was eventually formalized by March 2019, with some members becoming independent MPs, while Social Democrats leader Jorjoliani and others joined the Alliance of Patriots faction in parliament.
-Jorjoliani cited general agreement on core issues such as "support for lower classes" and patriotic values as the reason for him joining the faction.
+In February 2019, the party announced that it was leaving the Georgian Dream majority, with its leader Gia Zhorzholiani citing disagreements on economic, agricultural, and pension matters.
+At the same time, Zhorzholiani made it clear that they would be willing to cooperate with all parties, except for the United National Movement and European Georgia.
+The disassociation with the Georgian Dream party was eventually formalized by March 2019, with some members becoming independent MPs, while Social Democrats leader Zhorzholiani and others joined the Alliance of Patriots faction in parliament.
+Zhorzholiani cited general agreement on core issues such as "support for lower classes" and patriotic values as the reason for him joining the faction.

 Further cracks in the Georgian Dream majority came to light during the 2019 anti-government protests.
 The Conservative Party left the Georgian Dream parliamentary majority following disagreements within the government over electoral reform in November 2019.
 Its leader Zviad Dzidziguri would later negatively assess the period of his party's association with Georgian Dream party, saying that while being a part of the Georgian Dream majority, the party lost the ability to directly communicate with voters and its electoral base.